t0rke/Synopsis/README.md

 7. Using similar sentences to eliminate redundant sentences and leave only the most important ones using a collection of binary trees
 8. Returning the desired length of text

+## Model
+The model for this project is composed of Genism's pretrained, twitter content model at a size of 15 million data vectors.
+This model was chosen becauae it has a wide range of information that could be used to determine how similar two sentences were.

 ## Functionality
 1. Part one -> Python
 2. Parth two -> C++